DragonsPlusMinecraft/origins-accessibilities/README.md

 - Slowly loses durability in rain but won't get completely broken
 - Slowly regains durability when exposed to normal weather, hot environments could accelerate the process.
 - Needs to be dyed to a color dark enough to keep out sunlight, and it won't cost durability.
-- Propeties can be configured in server config.
+- Properties can be configured in server config.

 #### Goggles
 - Defined in tag `forge:goggles` can be used to remove Enderian's visual problem on pumpkins.